lucbouchard1/compilecated/README.md

 - Do I need to significantly change the AST definition to support C style syntax?
 - Right now all variables are doubles.
 How does adding types change the AST and parser setup?

+## Milestone 2

+I've made a fair amount of progress in my understanding of Parsec and LLVM, but I still have quite a bit to implement.
+I've started modifying the AST/Code Generation to support C syntax, but I'm doing it rather slowly, ensuring that I actually understand the changes I'm making.

+Now that I have a solid foundation in Parsec and LLVM IR, my productivity will be much better.
+I will be spending a lot of time on this project over the weeks remaining.